 I always think that I know myself.
 I look at who I am and say “This is pretty good, I’m happy with who I am”, only to find that a year later I have changed so much that I barely recognise myself.

-A year ago I had just come out to myself and a few close friends, including my ex, was three days away from leaving for Australia.
-Right now I am sitting on a veranda drinking a soy banana smoothie, it’s 31 degrees at midday, I’m about the finish this post, watch some more Hannah Hart then go for a shower.
-Sounds normal, right?
-Well wrong.
+Right now I am sitting on a veranda drinking a soy banana smoothie, it’s 31 degrees at midday, I’m about the finish this post, watch some YouTube then go for a shower.
 I live in a tin shed.
-I take solar powered showers…OUTDOORS.
+I take solar powered showers outdoors.
 I fought a dragon fly with my bare hands last night.
 I saw an ibis just fly over and didn’t get scared he was going to peck my eyes out.
 For lunch we will be eating salad that I grew in the garden.

-Although I hate to admit it, I used to be a little bit of a princess.
-I still am (can’t see myself ever loving giant furry moths) but a (possibly poisonous) monster frog in the shower was just another silly anecdote to call home about.
+A (possibly poisonous) monster frog in the shower was just another silly anecdote to call home about.
 I am less afraid of things.
 I am more aware of things.
 I am more curious and knowledgeable than I have ever been.
 I’ve started appreciating birds.
-The other day I saw an unfamiliar giant bird and I couldn’t wait to tell Sarah (our manager and resident bird-lover) about it.
+The other day I saw an unfamiliar giant bird and I couldn’t wait to tell someone about it.
 It was a falcon!
 And now I’ve told everybody who’ll listen about it.
 But who’d have known I love growing vegetables and learning about different birds unless I’d left beautiful old Sydney where everything was perfect and come on an adventure to find some Room In Broome.